krishthukral/cpsc210project/README.md

 You can trigger another sound by pressing the remove button You can save all newly added items to the save file When the user loads the file

+## Task 2 Phase 4
+ROBUST:
+Added exception to the deletetask method so it handles the case if the user removes something when it is already empty in the todoList in the model package.
+I made two tests that pass called testException and testNoException.